Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/references.md

 ## Specific references

-There's a misconception that a reference must be exactly what you're drawing it, and you need to copy it, like referencing a picture of sonic to draw sonic.
+There's a misconception that a reference must be an exact match of what you're drawing, and you need to copy everything about the reference, like referencing a picture of sonic to draw sonic.

 Usually a reference shows you some small aspect of the subject.
 For example: